 News Flash!
 Ninth Annual First Families of Bay County Certificates Award Ceremony

-This year five brand new pioneers, seven of their descendants, and a new researcher were certified at the Annual Pioneer Picnic on June 4, 2016, hosted by the Historical Society of Bay County.
-There are now 84 certified pioneers.
+This year 23 brand new pioneers and 50 of their descendants were recpgnized, and 12 researcher certificates were presented at the Annual Pioneer Picnic on June 3, 2017, hosted by the Historical Society of Bay County.
+There are now 107 certified pioneers.
 Check for your ancestor at the bottom of this page.

 The First Families of Bay County, Florida, Certification Program seeks to identify and